D'Onta Foreman Player Prop Bets for NFL Week 17 | Tennessee vs. Miami 1/2/2022

 Matchup vs. Miami

-- The Dolphins have the NFL's seventh-ranked defense against the run, allowing 102.3 yards per game.
+- The Dolphins allow 102.3 yards per game on the ground, the NFL's seventh-ranked rush defense.

-- This year the Dolphins have conceded 12 rushing TDs.
-They are ranked seventh in the league in that category.
+- This season the Dolphins are ranked seventh in the NFL in rushing touchdowns conceded (12).

 Recent Performances